 SWELL – Watchfield, Shrivenham and Longcot

-We had 48 households testing equipment which has been designed to control electrical devices (in particular storage heaters and water heaters).
-The controls help ‘match’ local demand with local solar generation and ‘shift’ electricity usage into low price periods.
+Prior to working in Bethesda our main Energy Local trial in 2015-2016 was called SWELL, located in west Oxfordshire in the villages of Watchfield, Shrivenham and Longcot.
+In total 48 households were involved in testing equipment which has been designed to schedule electrical appliances (in particular storage heaters and water heaters in 6 houses).
+The scheduling helped to ‘match’ local demand with local solar generation and ‘shift’ electricity usage into low price periods.
 There was also a display to show usage and the cheap times of day to use power.

-The first stage of the trial involved monitoring usage for a few months.
-In October 2015 we installed the control equipment and started the main part of the trial for a year.
+The first stage of the trial involved monitoring usage for several months.
+In October 2015 we installed the scheduling equipment and started the main part of the trial.

-The technology ran alongside your normal supply to calculate the savings that would have been made on an Energy Local tariff.
+The technology enabled us to calculate the savings that would have been made on an Energy Local tariff.
 We paid each household the share of these savings in shopping vouchers.

-The project is now closed – the reports of the project are here
+-The project is now closed – read the final project reports (Click here)